Trading on Margin

 If you receive a margin call, it’s important to take action quickly to avoid further losses or penalties.
 The first step is to review your account and determine the cause of the margin call.
 You should also review your investment strategy and consider whether it’s appropriate for your financial situation and risk tolerance.

-What if I am unable to meet The Margin Call?
+What if I am unable to meet the Margin Call?

-If you are unable to meet the margin call with cash or securities, you may need to sell some of your holdings to raise the necessary funds.
-It’s important to carefully consider which securities to sell and to understand the potential tax implications of selling investments.
 If you are unable to meet the margin call and your broker sells securities in your account to cover the debt, you may be subject to additional fees or penalties.
 It’s important to understand the terms of your margin agreement and to work with your broker to avoid margin calls in the future.

 Understanding Margin Call: Examples

-We learned that Margin calls are triggered when the value of an account drops below the maintenance level.
+We learned that margin calls are triggered when the value of an account drops below the maintenance level.
 For example, say you hold five futures contracts that have an initial margin of $12,000 and a maintenance margin of $9,000.
 When the value of your account falls to $3,500 a margin call will require you to put $5,500 more in your account to return the account to the initial margin level.
 The margin call is eliminated if you close or sell your futures contract.

 How to Avoid Margin Calls

-There are several steps one can take to avoid margin calls, and it’s important to act on margin call violations immediately to avoid further losses.
-Before opening a margin account, investors should carefully consider whether they really need one.
 Most long-term investors don’t need to buy on margin to earn solid returns.
 Plus, the loans are not free of charge.
 Brokerages charge interest on them.
 However, if you wish to invest with margin, here are a few things you can do to manage your account and avoid a margin call.

 - Monitor your account regularly: Keep a close eye on your account and monitor the value of your securities and the amount of margin you are using.
 If the value of your securities falls below the required level.
 You may be at risk of a margin call.